A Bootstrap Method for Spectral Statistics in High-Dimensional Elliptical Models: Numerical results

-\textbf{Comments on results.} To explain the reading of the tables with an example, the entries in the upper right corner of Table~\ref{tab:x2} show that in settings (i) and (1) with $p/n=1.5$, the 95th percentile of the distribution $\mathcal{L}(p(T_n(f)-\vartheta_n(f)))$ corresponding to $f(x)= x^2$ is equal to 16.48, and the bootstrap estimate for the 95th percentile has a mean(standard deviation) of 16.73(1.48).
-Overall, Tables~\ref{tab:x2} and~\ref{tab:log} reveal that the bootstrap estimates have low bias, and have standard deviations that tend to be a small proportion of the target parameter.
+\textbf{Comments on results.} It is easiest to explain the format of the tables with an example: The two entries in the upper right corner of Table~\ref{tab:x2} show that in settings (i) and 1 with $p/n=1.5$, the 95th percentile of $\mathcal{L}(p(T_n(f)-\vartheta_n(f)))$ with $f(x)= x^2$ is equal to 16.48, and the bootstrap estimate for the 95th percentile has a mean (standard deviation) of 16.73 (1.48).
+Table~\ref{tab:log} presents results for $f(x)=\log(x)-x-1$ in the same format.

+In most settings, the bootstrap estimates perform well, with their bias and standard deviation being small in proportion to the parameter being estimated.
+However, there are some specific parameter settings that require more attention.
+These settings involve choice $4$ for $\Sigma_n$, which is an equi-correlation matrix, and choice (iv) for $\xi_1$, which induces a multivariate t-distribution with 20 degrees of freedom.
+Notably, these choices correspond to settings that \smash{violate} Assumptions~\ref{Data generating model} and~\ref{Regularity of spectrum} of our theoretical results.
+In the case of the equi-correlation matrix, the bootstrap approximations for $f(x)= x^2$ are less accurate in comparison to other choices of $\Sigma_n$, due to increased variance.
+By contrast, if $f(x)=\log(x)-x-1$, then the bootstrap approximations have similar accuracy across all choices of $\Sigma_n$ while holding other parameters fixed.

+Lastly, in the case of the multivariate t-distribution, the bootstrap is able to accurately estimate the standard deviation of $\mathcal{L}(p(T_n(f)-\vartheta_n(f)))$ for both choices of $f$, but difficulties arise in estimating the mean and 95th percentile.
+To understand these mixed results, it is important to recognize the standard deviation does not depend on the centering parameter $\vartheta_n(f)$, whereas the mean and 95th percentile do.
+Also, the choice of $\vartheta_n(f)$ as a centering parameter is based on the CLT for linear spectral statistics established in~\citep{hu2019aos}, and the assumptions underlying that result are violated by the multivariate t-distribution.

+\textbf{Breakdown of nonparametric bootstrap.} To highlight one of the motivations for our parametric bootstrap method, we close this subsection with some numerical results exhibiting the breakdown of the standard nonparametric bootstrap, based on sampling with replacement.
+For the sake of brevity, we focus only on the task of estimating the standard deviation of $p(T_n(f)-\vartheta_n(f))$ in a subset of the previous parameter settings, corresponding to $p/n=1/2$, and $(\xi_n,\Sigma_n)\in \{\text{(i)}\}\times \{1,2,3,4,5\}$.
+The standard deviation is of particular interest, because it clarifies that the breakdown does not depend on how the statistic is centered.

+The results are presented in Table~\ref{tab:npboot}, showing that the nonparametric bootstrap tends to overestimate the true standard deviation, often by a factor of 2 or more.
+For comparison, the corresponding estimates obtained from the proposed bootstrap method are much more accurate, as can be seen from Tables~\ref{tab:x2} and~\ref{tab:log}.
+In addition, the nonparametric bootstrap can have difficulties with nonlinear spectral statistics in settings like those considered here.
+Numerical results along these lines can be found in the paper~\citep{karoui2019}.